AudreyFI/customers-subscriptions/README.md

 ## Database backup and restore

 A docker container named `backup` is doing backups everydays and writes a file here /backup/dump.sql.
+It also cleans the old files to keep only 2.
 To restore the database (with the correct dump name) :

 ```bash
 docker cp backup/2024-07-14-15-03-39.dump db:test.dump